Budget Information Center

 What are we doing to address the budget deficit?

-To ensure a more sustainable path forward, every central support unit was asked to make reductions in spending and submit a plan for reducing the budget by 5%.
+To ensure a more sustainable path forward, every central support unit, schools and college was asked to make reductions in spending and submit a plan for reducing the budget.
 Each of us must take a closer look at our programs, services, and the way we do business.
 We will continue to explore where we can find efficiencies and will be pursuing every option that helps the university balance the budget.
 This is not a one-time exercise and leaders will need to determine what is core to our mission and what services we might need to change, reduce or eliminate.